DirkRusche/aws/README.md

 ## Todos

 - [ ] Describe who is the audience of this document
-- [ ] S3 Storage Classes as Table?
 - [ ] Sort services
 - [ ] Check EC2 section again